-3. Integrating tabular data containing census block IDs: Tabular information relating to census blocks referenced three different versions (or vintages) of census block data from 2000, 2008 and 2009 and were joined to the corresponding polygon geometry using the 15 or 16 character FIPS IDs.
-Prior to integrating the individual provider information into a single combined dataset, the 2008 and 2009 census block data were summarized and joined to the 2000 census block polygons using the first 15 characters of the FIPS ID for each unique transmission technology type while retaining the maximum advertised and typical speeds and other associated validation and data processing attributes.

-- 4. Integrating tabular data containing individual street addresses: Tabular data containing individual street addresses, generally representing subscriber addresses, were geocoded using NAVTEQ 2008 Q4 streets data to generate point locations.
-2009 census blocks and 2009 TIGER/Line road segments (in census blocks greater than 2 square miles in area) that intersect a 200 foot buffer of the points were classified as served.
-Associated attributes were also imported. - 5.
-Integrating tabular data containing street address ranges: (a) If tabular data was based on 2009 TIGER/Line roads and included a TIGER line ID, the TIGER line ID was concatenated with the address fields to create a unique ID and linked to corresponding TIGER/Line geography.
-Associated attributes were also imported.
+- 3. Integrating tabular data containing census block IDs: Tabular information relating to census blocks referenced either 2009 or 2010 census block data and were joined to the corresponding polygon geometry using the 15 or 16 character FIPS IDs.
+2009 census block data were summarized and joined to the 2000 census block polygons using the first 15 characters of the FIPS ID while retaining the maximum advertised and typical speeds and other associated validation and data processing attributes.
+These were then converted to 2010 census blocks, as defined in method 4. - 4.
+Converting to 2010 census blocks: Census blocks and associated attribute information were converted from 2000 to 2010 census blocks by performing a spatial overlay of the adjusted 2000 census blocks and the new 2010 census blocks.
+Attribute information was summarized by the 15 character GEO ID (i.e., FIPS ID) and statistics were calculated to carry over the appropriate attribute information (e.g. maximum advertised speeds), which were loaded back into a template containing the 2010 census block geometry. - 5.
+Integrating tabular data containing individual street addresses: Tabular data containing individual street addresses, generally representing subscriber addresses, were geocoded using NAVTEQ 2008 Q4 streets data to generate point locations.
+2010 census blocks and 2010 TIGER/Line road segments (in census blocks greater than 2 square miles in area) that intersect a 200 foot buffer of the points were classified as served.
+Associated attributes were also imported. - 6.
+Integrating tabular data containing street address ranges: (a) If tabular data was based on 2010 TIGER/Line roads and included a TIGER line ID (TLID), the attributes were loaded into a template containing the TIGER/Line geometry by joining the TLIDs.

 (b) If tabular data was not based on TIGER/Line roads or did not have a means for creating a unique ID to link to the TIGER/Line data, the minimum, mean and maximum left and right street addresses were geocoded using NAVTEQ 2008 Q4 streets data to generate point locations.
-As with the individual street address methodology above, 2009 census blocks and 2009 TIGER/Line road segments (in census blocks greater than 2 square miles in area) that intersect a 200 foot buffer of the points were classified as served.
+As with the individual street address methodology above, 2010 census blocks and 2010 TIGER/Line road segments (in census blocks greater than 2 square miles in area) that intersect a 200 foot buffer of the points were classified as served.
 Associated attributes were also imported.

-6. Integrating narrative data: (a) Location information provided in narrative form, such as the names of streets served or unserved, were incorporated by classifying the qualifying road segments as served.
+7. Integrating narrative data: (a) Location information provided in narrative form, such as the names of streets served or unserved, were incorporated by classifying the qualifying road segments as served.
 A spatial intersection was then performed to classify any census blocks with area less than 2 square miles as served.